microsoft/code-with-engineering-playbook/code-reviews/process-guidance/reviewer-guidance.md

 - Explain why the code needs to change.
 - Prefix a “point of polish” with “Nit:”
-- Propose suggestion by creating PR to the author branch if feasible.
+- Propose suggestion by creating PR to the author branch when it is feasible.
 - If one or two comments don’t resolve a disagreement, talk in person or create group discussion

 ### Decide on a common standard for each language